proxmox/proxmox-backup/docs/tape-backup.rst

 called "mail slots").
 Tapes inside those slots are accessible from outside, making it easy to add/remove tapes to/from the library.
 Those tapes are considered to be "offline", so backup jobs will not use them.
-Those special slots are auto-detected and marked as ``import-export`` slot in the status command.
+Those special slots are auto-detected and marked as an ``import-export`` slot in the status command.

 It's worth noting that some of the smaller tape libraries don't have such slots.
-While they have something called "Mail Slot", that slot is just a way to grab the tape from the gripper.
-But they are unable to hold media while the robot does other things.
+While they have something called a "Mail Slot", that slot is just a way to grab the tape from the gripper.
+They are unable to hold media while the robot does other things.
 They also do not expose that "Mail Slot" over the SCSI interface, so you wont see them in the status output.